Skip to main content

 • Admin/Workflows/* -- Curated reusable admin workflow surfaces

-• Client/* -- Existing client component stories only
+• Client/* -- Legacy client component stories outside the required contract until they are migrated

 For consolidated state views, prefer a StateCatalog story name over generic Gallery.
 Keep individual stories for states that agents need to link to directly, and use the theme toolbar instead of adding one-off dark-mode duplicates unless the component has a dark-mode-specific behavior.